 Then arrange the slices on top, insert the shallots, brush with remaining butter and season.

-I will be making these again!
+I will be making these crispy roast potatoes again, that’s for sure!
 Thanks for the great recipe Susan.
-Be sure to check out all the recipes in today’s reveal below!